About Us

 Réjean holds a Bachelor of Music from Queen’s University.
 His mentors included Member of the Order of Canada Dr. Mark Sirett, Kenneth Kiesler, and Dr. Timothy Schantz.
 Réjean is an avid skier and hiker and prefers his lobster cold and al fresco.

-Maximiliano Lozano
+Maximiliano Lozano-Sarmiento

 Director, Young Singers